-The Company participates in a tax allocation agreement with its subsidiaries, ASIC, Centennial, ALIC, Atlantic Risk Services, Inc., Atlantic Companies Holding Corporation ("ACHC"), and Atlantic Mutual of Bermuda Limited.
-A formal agreement was submitted to the Department, pursuant to the Department's Circular Letter No. 33 (1979), describing the manner in which the federal income tax for all entities is allocated to each entity.
-The agreement was effective April 11, 1980, and was amended numerous times to add various participants.
+The Company participates in a tax allocation agreement with its parent and its subsidiaries, Atlantic Mutual, ASIC, ALIC, Atlantic Risk Services Inc., ACHC, and Atlantic Mutual of Bermuda Limited.
+A formal agreement was submitted to the Department, pursuant to the Department's Circular Letter No.33 (1979), describing the manner in which the federal income tax for all entities is allocated to each entity.
+The agreement was effective April 11, 1980 and was amended numerous times to add various participants.